 Despite the support for the possible agreement, South Koreans still remain largely skeptical of the North Korean regime’s sincerity.
 A Korea Gallup poll last month indicated that 64 percent of South Koreans think North Korea will never give up its nuclear programme, with a similar percentage from another poll showing distrust for the North Korean regime.

-But after yesterday’s performance from Trump, that lack of faith could be swinging more towards the US president that their neighbour to the north.
+But after yesterday’s performance from Trump, that mistrust and lack of faith could be swinging more towards the US president that their neighbour to the north.

 In his press conference after the signing of the agreement, Trump announced an end to military exercises, or “war games” as he called them, with South Korea.
 A statement that seemingly took both his own military and Seoul by surprise.

-While this off-the-cuff unilateral decision making has some experts labelling Trump as unreliable, it hasn’t dampened Lee’s hope of reaching a lasting peace agreement and is, in fact, a good move.
+While this off-the-cuff unilateral decision making has some experts labelling Trump as unreliable, it hasn’t dampened Lee’s hope of reaching a lasting peace agreement and is, in her opinion, actually a good move.

 “It is the right path to take if we really want to unify with North Korea later on and maintain this good relationship,” she said.